google/grain/docs/tutorials/data_sources/pytorch_dataset_tutorial.md

 fashion_mnist[0][0]
 ```

-Here, for example, we have an ankle boot (label 9).
-First we should acknowledge that both sample and label requires a dedicated preprocessing:
+In this example, we have an ankle boot (label 9).
+First we should acknowledge that both sample and label require dedicated preprocessing:
-- Sample should be a PyTorch tensor
+- The sample should be a PyTorch tensor;
-- Label needs to use one-hot encoding, so `9` becomes `[0,0,0,0,0,0,0,0,0,1]`
+- The label needs to use one-hot encoding, so `9` becomes `[0,0,0,0,0,0,0,0,0,1]`.

 Let's inspect a few more samples first.